This post may contain eBay affiliate links. Please read our disclosure policy.

 When I was a kid, there were only 151 Pokémon, and the Charizard card was king.
 Nobody knew how to play the game, but he had one of the highest attacks (100), a massive 120 HP, and a tremendously shiny background.
 Simpler times and the most expensive Pokemon cards were at the most $20.

 As it turns out, many of the rarest cards had already been released in Japan by then, available to a select few from the region.
 The Charizard is still highly coveted, with a copy selling for $369,000 in December 2020.

-Here’s a rundown with seven of the most exciting and scarce Pokemon cards, along with investment advice for the long term if you manage to add one to your collection.
+Here’s a rundown with seven of the most exciting and scarce Pokemon cards and investment advice for the long term if you manage to add one to your collection.

 We’ve considered everything from pricing to print numbers when coming up with this list of the rarest Pokémon cards ever.
 Many were initially given out as prizes for winning tournaments or were released as a rare promo option.

 1997 Trophy Pikachu Trainer No. 1 #1

 The first card to make a list came out in 1997.
-The top three finishers in their respective divisions at the first official Pokémon tournament in Japan were awarded limited edition Pikachu cards for their standout performances in the form of a Trainer cards.
+The top three finishers in their respective divisions at the first official Pokémon tournament in Japan were awarded limited edition Pikachu cards for their standout performances in the form of Trainer cards.
 Aside from ‘No.1’ text at the top, the card is entirely Japanese, and Pikachu holds a large gold cup.

-As only four of each of the first-, second-, and third-place cards were reportedly distributed, it’s insanely rare and has to be seen as one of the Holy Grails of the hobby.
+As only four of the first-, second-, and third-place cards were reportedly distributed, it’s insanely rare and has to be seen as one of the Holy Grails of the hobby.

 1998 Tamamushi University Magikarp #129

 This promo card was released in Japan and made available as a prize card through the “Tamamushi University Hyper Test” campaign held in June 1998.

-‘The campaign was publicized in Shogakukan’s magazines for primary-school children in the form of a series of tests in which participants could complete and send back to Shogakukan within a limited period.’
+‘The campaign was publicized in Shogakukan’s magazines for primary-school children in the form of a series of tests that participants could complete and send back to Shogakukan within a limited period.’